Did you know that there are 31.4 million small businesses in the USA alone?

 - Remain customer-centric by focusing on meeting your customer’s needs at all times.

 - Aim to build trust and credibility within each stage.

-- Utilize tools like a CRM and Hunter Leads to help you stay organized and ensure clear communication at each stage.
+- Use tools like a CRM and Hunter Leads to help you stay organized and ensure clear communication at each stage.

-By working to create a unique B2B Sales Process and define the actions required in each stage, while utilizing different tools to help along the way, you’ll be able to determine how to best nurture your prospects into becoming valuable customers.
+By working to create a standardized sales process and define the actions required in each stage while using different tools to help along the way, you’ll be able to determine how to best nurture your prospects into becoming valuable customers.

-Whether you are just getting started in B2B sales, or are reading this just as a refresher, we hope you are encouraged that by investing the time to implement and refine your B2B sales process you'll be set up in the right direction toward sales success.
+Whether you're just getting started in B2B sales or are reading this to improve your current sales process, we hope you are encouraged that by investing the time to implement and refine your B2B sales process steps, you'll be set up in the right direction toward sales success.